Invitation to work with me

 "Today I caught a glimpse of how I stop myself by making this process so incredibly serious and thorough.
 In a way that keeps me from reaching the essence.
 I'm tasting something important here."

 That's what the glimpses feel like.
 Brief.
 Subtle.
-But unmistakable.
+But also unmistakable.

 And then something shifts.